west china medical publishers

 Release date:2023-03-01 04:15 Export PDF Favorites Scan

-• Research progress on exosomes in the early diagnosis and treatment of non-small cell lung cancer
+• LINC00636 regulates the proliferation and migration of non-small cell lung cancer cells by targeting NM23-H1

 Release date: Export PDF Favorites Scan

-• Progress in the clinical application and correlation between glucose transporter-1 and 18F-FDG PET/CT imaging for non-small cell lung cancer
+• Progress in the targeted therapy for advanced non-small cell lung cancer

 Format